jeff-dh/tshunkyPy.nvim/README.md

 To achieve this tshunkyPy saves and restores the execution state for each chunk.
 This is done -- broadly speaking -- by pickling `globals()`.
-As a result this causes some to the ability of tshunkyPy as it is only able to run code where the `globals()` (all variables and modules) are pickable.
-This means that e.g. you can't run code with tshunkyPy that uses file descriptors or tracebacks in the main code (neovim buffer).
+As a result this causes some restrictions to the ability of tshunkyPy as it is only able to run code where the `globals()` ('variables and modules') are pickable.
+This means that can't run code with tshunkyPy that for example uses file descriptors or tracebacks in the main code (neovim buffer).
 Furthermore libraries such as `matplotlib` and `subprocess` are not usable in the main code with tshunkyPy.

 ## demo
-tshunkyPy in semi live mode (the TshunkyPy commands are map to keys be default, I manually typed them in the demo to show what's actually going on):
+tshunkyPy in semi live mode (the TshunkyPy commands are map to keys by default, I manually typed them in the demo to show what's actually going on):

 ![](https://raw.githubusercontent.com/jeff-dh/tshunkyPy.nvim/master/screenshots/semiLive.gif)